 The central focus of this plan is the physical, mental, and emotional health and safety of our students and faculty, along with the academic and developmental needs of each child.
 We understand our ongoing role in educating families and communicating the importance of cooperation and partnership, especially during this pandemic.
-The reopening plan will remain posted on the school website, and a frequently asked questions page will be updated on a regular basis.
-To assist in the transition to the many changes, regular emails will be sent to families prior to school opening to inform and remind families of changes, ensure understanding, and encourage practicing of new protocols.
-We will continue to reach out to families to share information on the reopening, answer any questions and gather feedback.
+The opening plan will remain posted on the school website.
+We will continue to reach out to families to share information on changing guidelines and policies and answer any questions and gather feedback.